AvolitesLtd/TitanManual/docs/remote-control/programming-touch-panels.md

 6. Repeat steps 3-5 to set the scene buttons for each of the 4 zone buttons.

 - You need to touch one of the zone buttons to refresh the display after making changes.
+- You need to set a legend for each Playback Group, or the top zone buttons will appear as empty buttons.

 ### User numbers for zones and scenes